FaresHerhar/Yfetch/README.md

 4. items.video
 5. mainlib
 6. fitch into the test file,
-   >output.py, samples :: are just data you can use to understand why. execute test.py for seeing how does the code works.
+   >output.py, samples :: are just data that you can use to understand why. execute test.py for seeing how does the code works.